-Even today the bridge has the same type of shops, they overlook the central passage, each with a single window closed by thick wooden doors, in the center of the bridge are two panoramic terraces.
+Still today on the bridge there is the same type of shops, they all overlook the central passage, each with a single showcase closed by thick wooden doors, in the center of the structure are two panoramic terraces.

 The three panoramic windows in the center of the Vasari Corridor seen from the west side of the bridge were opened in 1939 on the occasion of Hitler’s visit to Florence.
 The Ponte Vecchio was the only one in Florence that was not blown up by the Germans in 1944 during the Second World War.